Private and Robust Distributed Nonconvex Optimization via Polynomial Approximation: Performance Analysis

 \subsection{Data-Privacy}

-Through $(\alpha,\beta)$-data-privacy\cite{he2018preserving}, we investigate the performance of the proposed algorithm in preserving the privacy of $p_{i}^{0}$.
-We first define the information set $\mathcal{I}_{i}^{t}$ used by the adversaries at time $t$ for state estimation.
+We investigate the performance of PR-CPOA in preserving the privacy of $p_{i}^{0}$.
+We first define the information set $\mathcal{I}_{i}^{t}$ used by the adversaries at time $t$ for estimation.
 Let

 The set $\mathbb{S}_{t}$ contains those numbers of iterations $s(s\leq t)$ when the adversaries have obtained the full knowledge of $\mathit{I}_{i}^{\textrm{in},s}$.
 Note that $\mathcal{I}_{i}^{t}$ consists of all the available information on the states and weights owned by and transmitted to agent $i$ up to the $t$-th iteration.
-Consider a random variable $X: \Omega \to \mathbb{R}$ whose distribution and any other relevant information are unknown, and let $L_{\Omega}$ be the total length of $\Omega$.
-In this case, the sensible policy for the adversaries is to uniformly generate an estimation $\hat{X}$ from $\Omega$.
-Therefore,
+Consider a random variable $X: \Omega \to \mathbb{R}$ whose distribution and any other relevant information are unknown.
+In this case, the probability that the adversaries can generate an accurate estimation $\hat{X}$ is small, i.e.,